sandswim/website/pages/clubchampionships.md

 # Club Championships
 **Check v.
 Members Handbook p 15 & 16**

-Club Championships 2019/2020 will be run on 3 consecutive Tuesday nights:
+Club Championships 2019/2020 will be held on Sunday 29th March 2020 - start time TBA

-* Tuesday 12th of March at 6:30pm
-* Tuesday 19th of March at 6.30pm
-* Tuesday 26th of March at 6.30pm
+RULES AND ELIGIBILITY CONDITIONS:

-To be eligible to swim at Championships, you must
+1. Only financial members shall be eligible to swim in Club Championships

-1. have attended 60% of Club Nights this season (at least 9 Club Nights) or if you joined after 9th October 2018, then 60% of Club Nights since you joined.
-2. nominate for the events your child wishes to swim across the entire 3 night program (Free/Breast/Back/Fly/IM).
-No nominations will be accepted after Friday 8th March.
-3. have swum an event at least once on a club night.
-If your child recently qualified for an event, but has not swum that distance at a regular Club Night, then they are not eligible to swim it at Championships this season
+2. Members registered with any other Club for the current season must compete solely for Sandgate & District Swimming Club at any Swimming Queensland/Brisbane Swimming Association or interclub meets the Club attends to be eligible for Club Championships
+3. Competitors may only compete in their own age group
+4. Open events will swum as multi-age events and places awarded regardless of age
+5. Competitors must have obtained a qualifying time at least once in each stroke to be eligible to compete in Open Club Championship events.

 ### What you need to do next: